-If you are like many people, you probably have never heard of fringe benefits.
-These are some perks that companies can offer to their employees in addition to a traditional salary or wage.
+Like many people, you probably have never heard of fringe benefits.
+These are several perks that companies can offer to their key employees in addition to a traditional salary or wage.

 Companies might provide these for various reasons, but they often want to attract top talent and reward hard work.
 This blog post will discuss:

 A fringe benefit is a work-related perk that is not in an employee's salary or wage.
-It may include company-sponsored health insurance, retirement plan matching contributions, tuition reimbursement programs and more.
+These condition benefits may include company-sponsored health insurance, retirement plan matching contributions, tuition reimbursement programs, and more.

-Studies show that health care costs are the number one cause of personal bankruptcy in the United States.
-By providing employees with a company-sponsored healthcare plan, you can help them maintain their family's financial stability.
+Studies show that healthcare costs are the number one cause of personal bankruptcy in the United States.
+By providing employees with a company-sponsored healthcare plan, you can help them maintain their family's financial stability and health benefits.

-If you're an employer who offers tuition reimbursement programs as part of fringe benefits, this is something to seriously consider if competitiveness or retention rates are important factors for success within your business.
+Suppose you're an employer who offers tuition reimbursement programs as part of your employee fringe benefits.
+In that case, this tuition reduction is something to seriously consider if competitiveness or retention rates are important factors for success within your business.

-Increased productivity and efficiency: Fringe benefits are for increasing productivity and efficiency for your workforce.
+Non-taxable fringe benefits increase the productivity and efficiency of your workforce.
 They're able to stay healthy, focus on their work more intently, and can also find success through a career with you that is fulfilling both personally and financially.

 As an employer who offers fringe benefits as part of the employment package, these perks must provide financial stability for your employees and for yourself to ensure retention rates or competitiveness within the business sector.

-Doing this means offering enough incentives to feel valued at work while increasing productivity due to less stress outside of office hours.
+This performance of services involves a business owner offering enough incentives for their employees to feel valued at work.
+Providing financial benefits to employees increases productivity due to less stress outside of office hours.

 These benefits are an essential part of the employment package.
-They may also include employee discounts, a great retirement plan, various assistance programs, and athletic facilities.
+They may also include employee discounts, a great retirement plan, various assistance programs, adoption assistance, pension plans, and athletic facilities.

-Offer a sense of security for employees: A fringe benefit is an additional way to offer your staff members the sense of security they need.
-Every day, people are struggling with finding employment and some end up scraping by on part-time jobs that don't provide enough benefits or stability.
+A fringe benefit is an additional way to offer your staff members the sense of security they need.
+Every day, people struggle to find employment, and some end up scraping by on part-time jobs that don't provide enough benefits, like group-term life insurance coverage or stability.

 Providing them with health insurance, retirement plans, tuition reimbursement programs, and more can help alleviate this struggle because there's less financial stress outside of work hours.

-Providing incentives like these as company-sponsored perks means that employee morale will increase while their productiveness levels too (in addition to being more competitive in the workplace).
+Providing incentives like affordable health care as company-sponsored perks means that employee morale will increase as will their productivity levels (in addition to being more competitive in the workplace).
 It'll also reduce absenteeism rates which save employers money when dealing with HR issues related to team dynamics.

-Employers who offer fringe benefits as part of their employment package will reap the rewards in the long term.
+Employers who offer fringe benefit programs as part of their employment package will reap the rewards in the long term.
 These perks are an investment into your employees' happiness and well-being because they'll be more productive at work while providing a sense of security outside of office hours too.

-As mentioned earlier, fringe benefits are paid for by the employer and are not part of the employee's pay.
+As mentioned earlier, fringe benefits are paid for by the employer and are not part of the employee's annual salary.
 There are various types of fringe benefits that you can offer as part of your company-sponsored perks, including but not limited to:

-You're able to choose what type of fringe benefit package best suits your business needs when it comes down to the business expenses vs reward ratio.
-They all come with different price ranges depending on how many incentives you provide employees with each year.
+You're able to choose what type of fringe benefit package best suits your business needs when it comes down to the business expenses vs. reward ratio.
+They all come with different price ranges depending on how many incentives you provide employees each year.

-Also, consider the achievement awards, additional-cost services you may need to cut down when incorporating this package.
+Also, consider the achievement awards and the additional-cost services you may need to cut down when incorporating this package.